milosz275/blog-app/README.md

 Fullstack blog application with frontend and backend components.
 The frontend is built with React and the backend is built with Node.js and Express.
 The frontend and backend are connected with a RESTful API.

+## Schema

+Schema is generated using Swagger UI and Redoc.
+After running the app, schema is available at [http://localhost:8000/schema/swagger-ui](http://localhost:8000/schema/swagger-ui/) and [http://localhost:8000/schema/redoc/](http://localhost:8000/schema/redoc/).

 ## Features

 - [x] Dynamic user profile picture using base64 encoding